bitrix24/b24restdocs/api-reference/imopenlines/imconnector/index.md

 {% note info "Note" %}

-REST methods of the **imconnector** scope in the current version do not support operation via webhooks.
+REST methods in the **imconnector** scope do not support webhook operations in the current version.

 {% endnote %}